Operational Due Diligence (ODD) Associate

-- Bachelor’s degree or equivalent in Accounting, Finance, or other relevant major with a superior grade point average as well as a graduate degree and professional accounting and/or financial designations.
+- Bachelor’s degree or equivalent in Accounting, Finance, or other relevant major with a superior grade point average.

-- Four to six years of experience, including the evaluation of internal control environments, operational risk management, or related areas.
+- Three to four years of experience, including the evaluation of internal control environments, operational risk management, or related areas.

 - Experience in the alternatives investment management industry, including hedge funds, private equity, real estate, and infrastructure.
 Experience with direct investing would be desirable.